Psykotikism/Mutant_Tanks/INFORMATION.md

 			// Maximum: 65535
 			"Clone Health"				"1000"

+			// Clones created by the Mutant Tank die after this many seconds.
+			// Note: This setting can be overridden for specific players.
+			// --
+			// Minimum: 0.0 (Until death)
+			// Maximum: 999999.0 (Longest)
+			"Clone Lifetime"			"0.0"

 			// The Mutant Tank's clone will be treated as a real Mutant Tank.
 			// Note: Clones cannot clone themselves regardless of the value for this setting for obvious safety reasons.
 			// Note: This setting can be overridden for specific players.